wszramkowska/ToolsandProduction/Development Commentary.md

 - Compile a complete list of all sources referenced throughout your project.
 This may include articles, journals, videos, games, software, documentation, or any other materials.
 - Ensure all references are formatted according to the university's citation method.
 - Organise your references in alphabetical order.
 Alternatively, you may separate them by type (e.g., academic sources, games, videos), but consistency is key.

+- Riviere, A. (2023) *Game Audio Mixing: Insights to Improve Your Mixing Performance*, Oxford, Taylor & Francis Ltd

 ## Declared Assets
 - Provide a detailed list of any third-party assets used in the project.